davidph1/MMM-InOutBoard/README.md

 			}
 		}
 ```

+### Press options

+The option you put in press can be the key i.e. "J", the keycode i.e. 16, or the code i.e. "ShiftLeft"

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.